GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     These states can be broken into three main groups as follows:

-        - **Active** or Running - Activities are considered active or running if they are in the foreground, also known as the top of the activity stack.
+        - **Active** or **Running**:  Activities are considered active or running if they are in the foreground, also known as the top of the activity stack.
 This is considered the highest priority activity in the Android Activity stack, and as such will only be killed by the OS in extreme situations, such as if the activity tries to use more memory than is available on the device as this could cause the UI to become unresponsive.

-        - **Paused** - When the device goes to sleep, or an activity is still visible but partially hidden by a new, non-full-sized or transparent activity, the activity is considered paused.
+        - **Paused**: When the device goes to sleep, or an activity is still visible but partially hidden by a new, non-full-sized or transparent activity, the activity is considered paused.
 Paused activities are still alive, that is, they maintain all state and member information, and remain attached to the window manager.
 This is considered to be the second highest priority activity in the Android Activity stack and, as such, will only be killed by the OS if killing this activity will satisfy the resource requirements needed to keep the Active/Running Activity stable and responsive.

-        - **Stopped** - Activities that are completely obscured by another activity are considered stopped or in the background.
+        - **Stopped**: Activities that are completely obscured by another activity are considered stopped or in the background.
 Stopped activities still try to retain their state and member information for as long as possible, but stopped activities are considered to be the lowest priority of the three states and, as such, the OS will kill activities in this state first to satisfy the resource requirements of higher priority activities.
 [Learn more here](https://developer.android.com/reference/android/app/Activity.html#ActivityLifecycle)

 * **What is `Activity` and its lifecycle?**